KellerJordan/modded-nanogpt/README.md

 ## World record history

-The following is the progression of world records for the following competitive task:
+The following is the historical progression of world records for the following competitive task:

 > *Train a neural network to 3.28 validation loss on FineWeb in the minimal amount of time on an 8xH100 machine.*